taliesinb/chartreuse/README.markdown

 ## About *chartreuse*

-Chartreuse is a simple [chart parser](http://en.wikipedia.org/wiki/Chart_parser) that constructs a parse tree when presented with an input string and a grammar.
+Chartreuse is a simple [context free](http://en.wikipedia.org/wiki/Context-free_grammars) [top-down](http://en.wikipedia.org/wiki/Top-down_parsing) [chart parser](http://en.wikipedia.org/wiki/Chart_parser) that constructs a [parse tree](http://en.wikipedia.org/wiki/Parse_tree) when presented with an input string and a grammar.
+The algorithm used is the straight-forward [Earley parser](http://en.wikipedia.org/wiki/Earley_parser).

+## Motivation

+I wanted to write a chart parser to teach myself more about computational linguistics and to do simple experiments.
+This project actually turned out to be much easier than I expected, and I completed it in about two weekend afternoons.

+I also intend to rewrite this simple parser to JavaScript to provide an open-source parser library that can perform non-trivial work in the browser.

 ## About the grammar